e271828e/Flight.jl/docs/notes/design/framework_design.md

 **Probe values are strictly probe-scoped.** Everything the probe writes is garbage once the build finishes; probe values never double as initial slot values — that would smuggle in the default semantics rejected above.
-`Simulation` must not reach its first boundary with uninitialized slots; the enforcement spelling belongs to the init/trim services (§19).
+`Simulation` must not reach its first boundary with uninitialized slots;
+enforcement is the pre-write `UninitializedSlots` check at `init!`/commit (§16.6).

 ### 14.4 Activations: executable sets, laziness, caching